pterodactyl/panel/README.md

 ![Image](https://cdn.pterodactyl.io/site-assets/pterodactyl_v1_demo.gif)

 ## Sponsors
-I would like to extend my sincere thanks to the following sponsors for helping find Pterodactyl's developement.
+I would like to extend my sincere thanks to the following sponsors for helping fund Pterodactyl's developement.
 [Interested in becoming a sponsor?](https://github.com/sponsors/DaneEveritt)

 | Company | About |